alinz/react-native-2-side-menus/README.md

 # Ref Methods

 - `openMenu(side)` side can be either `left` or `right`
-- `closeMenu()` closes either left or right menu if they either of them are open.
+- `closeMenu()` closes either left or right menu if they are open.
+There will be no operation if none of them are opened.
-- `toggleMenu(side)` toggle the state of open or close on either side.
+- `moreLifeCycles(leftMenuRef, rightMenuRef)` if you need this components calls `menuMightOpen`, `menuDidOpen` and `menuDidClose` in menu component, call this method in both `componentDidMount` and `componentWillReceiveProps` component.
+- `enableMenu(side, enable)` enables or disables the menu that you selected. `enable` value indicates the action.

 # Props